Artisfera/Artisfera/README.md

 Right now, I am mainly focused on projects related to:

 - electronics and DIY prototyping
-- IoT, ESP32, and analog or digital circuits
+- IoT and analog/digital circuits
 - project presentation, storytelling, and pitch building
 - photography and video for demos and documentation